sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-customer-order/cp-mobile-dev-kit-customer-order.md

     >For a given customer id, query expression will filter top 5 order entries returned in descending when sorted by the order creation date property.

-6. Now start binding Object Table properties with `SalesOrderHeaders` entity set properties.
+6. Now, start binding Object Table properties with `SalesOrderHeaders` entity set properties.

     Provide the below information: